Understanding User Roles in Canvas

 - Managing user roles can introduce risk if someone is granted unintended access or oversight.

-- This permission is reserved for admins or instructional leads (Teacher role) and is not available to support roles.
+- This permission should be reserved for admins or instructional leads (Teacher role) and is not available to support roles.

 - If a course involves confidential materials, limit who can assign access to ensure appropriate control over course content.